-Meet four people who really embrace the power of school trips - then vote for your winner.
+Meet four people who really embrace the power of school trips.

 The School Trip Champion Award, which comes with a £1,500 prize for the winner’s school to spend on a future trip, recognises individuals who go the extra mile.